telerik/winforms-docs/bindingnavigator/customizing-appearance/themes.md

 # Themes

-You can customize the visual appearance by using [Visual Style Builder]({%slug winforms/tools/visual-style-builder%}).
+You can customize the visual appearance by using [VisualStyleBuilder]({%slug winforms/tools/visual-style-builder%}) tool.
 You can either edit the predefined themes or create a custom ones.
 Please note that the element styles are reused and for __RadBindingNavigator__ you can customize the only the fill, the border and the buttons' images.
 If you want to customize other button elements you must change the styles of `RadButtonElement`.

 ## Changing the Fill and Border in Visual Style Builder.